BGafo/COmputer-Architecture/README.md

 Indicating that memory accesses led to 16 cache hits, 1 cache miss, and no cache evictions.

-3. setAssociative: Simulating a 4-way set-associative cache (medium) (30 points) Your task in this section is to modify your simulator so that it simulates a set-associative cache.
+3. setAssociative: Simulating a 4-way set-associative cache Your task in this section is to modify your simulator so that it simulates a set-associative cache.

 Input format